 1.1.
 This website (the “Website”) is operated by Generation Global: a programme of the Tony Blair Institute for Global Change.
-Tony Blair Institute, trading as Tony Blair Institute for Global Change, is a company limited by guarantee registered in England and Wales (registered company number: 10505963) whose registered office is 50 Broadway, London, SW1H 0BL (“Generation Global”).
+Tony Blair Institute, trading as Tony Blair Institute for Global Change, is a company limited by guarantee registered in England and Wales (registered company number: 10505963) whose registered office is One Bartholomew Close, London, EC1A 7BL (“Generation Global”).
 Generation Global operate the Generation Global global schools programme (“The Programme”).

 2. DATA PROTECTION

 Under the terms of various Data Protection legislation (including, in the UK the Data Protection Act 1998) all users must give their consent before Generation Global can make any use of their personal data as part of the Programme so Generation Global need to ensure that you understand how students’ personal data will be used.

 3.1.
 Generation Global will use personal data in the following ways: